wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

     if error == nil {
         // No error occurred, proceed to credentials entry (PIN prompt, Enable Touch ID switch, ...) and persist
         // The 'result' contains 'activationFingerprint' property, representing the device public key - it may be used as visual confirmation
-        // If the server supports recovery codes for activations, then the `activationRecovery` property contains an object with information about activation recovery.
     } else {
         // Error occurred, report it to the user
     }